-Remember that sorting is an excellent activity that support algebraic thinking.
+Remember that bottle cap sorting for preschoolers is an excellent activity that support algebraic thinking.
 See my post here about preschool algebra.
 So, even if your preschooler or toddler is a very good sorting, try out some of these ideas to switch things up a bit.
-Or, for older and more practiced kiddies, try some open ended sorting and allow your child to define and explain heir own groupings.
+Or, for older and more practiced kiddies, try some open ended sorting and allow your child to define and explain their own groupings.

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.